 No, this isn’t hiring out as a public speaker.
 Or even writing.
 SpeakWrite hires people to transcribe dictation, information, speeches, and shows.
 If you’ve got crackerjack typing skills, you set your own schedule and get paid by the hour.
 Read the guidelines carefully.

 How does viewing and ranking websites for cash sound?
 If hired by Appen, you can make an hourly wage at home for pretty easy work.
 Couldn’t hurt to apply.

 Are you qualified as a medical transcription?
 Fast Chart allows you to work from home as an independent contractor.
 The pay appears to be competitive for the industry.

 If you are a skilled writer, there’s money to be earned online.
 But you need to know where to look and how to build your portfolio.

-If your writing skills are a little rusty or you’ve not kept up as the world has gone digital, this article will be very helpful, if not slightly overwhelming.
-But don’t let that stop you.
-Gather your courage, tap into your talents, hone your skills and you could be sitting pretty a year from now.
+If your writing skills are a little rusty or you’ve not kept up as the world has gone digital, gather your courage, tap into your talents, hone your skills and you could be sitting pretty a year from now.
 True: You are not likely to get paid in advance.
 You’ll need to submit, learn from rejection and, basically, never give up!

-Don’t expect to earn a full-time, living wage from the start of your efforts.
+Don’t expect to earn a full-time, living wage from the start.
 You’re going to put in a lot of time before you see a paycheck.
 If writing for a living were easy, everyone would be doing it.
-My advice is to assume you’ll get 100 rejections before one acceptance.
+My advice is to assume you’ll get a number of rejections before one acceptance.
 Get busy now getting rejections out of the way, so you can move on to earning money as a writer.

 Check out these opportunities that will pay you to write for them.
-Just make surge you read the guidelines.
+Just make sure you read the guidelines.
 They will be unique to each site.
 Follow them exactly.